ehjjjj/h8/README.md

 * Test the coverage of your program using gcov.

 ## SORT command
-Command sort which is a  linux command for sorting lines of text files.
+`sort` is a  linux command for sorting lines of text files.
 It supports sorting alphabetically, in reverse order, by number, by month and can also remove duplicates.
-The sort command can also sort by items not at the beginning of the line, ignore case sensitivity and return whether a file is sorted or not.
+The `sort` command can also sort by items not at the beginning of the line, ignore case sensitivity and return whether a file is sorted or not.
 By default sort command will sort lines alphabetically.

 For example, suppose a file exists with the following list of car brands that needs to be sorted in alphabetical order.
 The file is saved as cars.txt